WilkiR/db_final_project/README.md

     - All string values cannot exceed 45 characters unless otherwise specified.
     - Phone Number can not exceed 11 digits.
     - Date of Birth must be formatted as: _YYYY - MM - DD_
+- Click _'Create'_ (not _'Save'_)

+To edit a user:
+- Navigate to the user to be edited.
+- Update the fields as wanted, following the same restrictions as mentioned above.
+- Click _'Save'_.

 To delete a user:
 - Option 1: